ADVANCED LEVEL COURSE

 There are seven main Modes which are based on the Major Scale but starting on different Notes to produce different moods.

-Three of these Modes are for Minor Chords and three are for Major Chords.
+Three of these Modes are for Minor chords and three are for Major chords.

-The seventh Mode is for a Half-Diminished Chord called a Minor b5.
+The seventh Mode is for a Half-Diminished chord called a Minor b5.

 The A Aeolian suits practise over ‘Like A Hurricane’ by Neil Young.